Ethisphere Publishes Insights and Trends From 10th Annual Global Ethics Summit

 Record turnout of connected leadership dives deeper into the strategy and values behind ethical decision-making and corporate performance

-NEW YORK, May 31, 2018 – The Ethisphere Institute, a global leader in defining and advancing the standards of ethical business practices, announced the official release of its published recap and videos highlighting key insights and best practices from two days of conversations at the 2018 Global Ethics Summit in New York City this March.
+NEW YORK, May 31, 2018 – Ethisphere, a global leader in defining and advancing the standards of ethical business practices, announced the official release of its published recap and videos highlighting key insights and best practices from two days of conversations at the 2018 Global Ethics Summit in New York City this March.
 The 10th anniversary of the Summit drew over 500 diverse executives, including CEOs, board members, chief legal officers, chief ethics & compliance officers, academics, and other business influencers.
 The annual event is widely considered the premier forum for pinnacle conversations, sophisticated practices, and forward-thinking methodologies to assess the culture and principles that place integrity at the center of company behavior and performance worldwide.

 “The Global Ethics Summit is so timely.
 It explores trends and seeing not only what’s happening today but what’s happening tomorrow, and it finds world-class experts to speak very granularly on the subjects.
 We leave the conversations with actionable insights,” said David A. Golden, Senior Vice President, Chief Legal & Sustainability Officer, and Corporate Secretary for Eastman Chemical Company.